My research interests are mainly within history of philosophy, aesthetics, and philosophy of culture. I concentrate on three areas:

 - 2016-3-5: “What is an artwork?
 Ernst Cassirer’s dialogical philosophy of art”, APA Central Division Meeting.
 Chicago, March 2-5, 2016.

 - 2012-03-27: “Surprisingly Human.
-Herder on Palingenesis”; contribution to the panel of the Herder Society: Narratives of Time, Progress and Surprise, at the annual meeting of the American Society for Eighteenth Century Studies.
+Herder on Palingenesis”; panel of the Herder Society: Narratives of Time, Progress and Surprise, at the annual meeting of the American Society for Eighteenth Century Studies.
 San Antonio, TX, March 26-29, 2012.

 - 2012-02-25: “The Anthropological Turn of Perfection.
 Mendelssohn and Abbt on the Destiny of Humankind”.
 At the Joint Biennial Meeting of the South and North Carolina Societies of Philosophy.
 Feb 24-25 at Elon University in Elon, NC.